exasol/row-level-security/doc/user_guide/tutorial.md

 Run the following example as user `ZIP_CAB`.
 It demonstrates how Exasol executes a query that joins the large fact table and a dimension table.
 There is a narrow filter on the fact table and we want to see that this filter is applied _before_ the join.

-Otherwise an unnecessarily large amount of data would go into the join.
+Otherwise, an unnecessarily large amount of data would go into the join.

 First, switch profiling on, then run the query.
 Immediately afterwards, deactivate profiling to avoid flooding the log.